 This chapter has specific terms and rules you need to know to get health care and other covered services with our plan.
-It also tells you about your Care Manager, how to get care from different kinds of providers and under certain special circumstances (including from out-of-network providers or pharmacies), what to do if you are billed directly for services we cover, and the rules for owning Durable Medical Equipment (DME).
+It also tells you about your care manager, how to get care from different kinds of providers and under certain special circumstances (including from out-of-network providers or pharmacies), what to do if you are billed directly for services we cover, and the rules for owning Durable Medical Equipment (DME).
 Key terms and their definitions appear in alphabetical order in the last chapter of your Member Handbook.

-A. Information about services and providers 2
+A. Information about services and providers 3

-Rules for getting services our plan covers
+В. Rules for getting services our plan covers 3

 C. Your Care Manager 5

 C1.
 What a Care Manager is 5

 C2.
 How you can contact your Care Manager 5

 C3.
 How you can change your Care Manager 5

 D. Care from providers 5

 D1.
-Care from a primary care provider (PCP) 5
+Care from a primary care provider (PCP) 6

 D2.
 Care from specialists and other network providers 8

 D3.
-When a provider leaves our plan 9
+When a provider leaves our plan1 10

 D4.
-Out-of-network providers .
-10
+Out-of-network providers 1 11

-E. Long-term services and supports (LTSS) .
-11
+E. Long-term services and supports (LTSS) 11

-F. Behavioral health (mental health and substance use disorder) services .
-11
+F. Behavioral health (mental health and substance use disorder) services 1 12

 F1.
-Medi-Cal behavioral health services provided outside our plan .
-11
+Medi-Cal behavioral health services provided outside our plan 1 12

-G Transportation services .
-13